Burnout Prevention Strategies for IT Professionals: Recognizing Signs and Implementing Self-Care Practices

 • Have a specific time when you will and will not check work-related messages or email at home so your time is unaffected.

-Burnout is a common challenge in every job, but most especially for IT professionals who spend a long time in front of their computer screens.
-Not only does it cause physical strain in common places like the neck and back or blurry vision, but it can also strain your mental health, causing anxiety and stress that leads to burnout.
+Burnout is a common challenge in every job, especially for IT professionals who spend a long time in front of their computer screens.
+Not only does it cause physical strain in familiar places like the neck and back or blurry vision, but it can also strain your mental health, causing anxiety and stress that leads to burnout.

 ——